Educational Programs & Operations Levy

 If approved by voters in February 2023, this levy would expire at the end of 2026.

-What happens if the levy does not pass?
+What would have happened if the levy was not renewed?

-If the replacement levy does not pass and local dollars expire, the district would have to cut a number of educational programs, staff positions, athletics and activities prior to the 2023-2024 school year.
-The loss of local dollars would result in larger class sizes across the district and fewer educational and extracurricular experiences for students.
+If the replacement levy was not renewed and local dollars were to expire, the district would have to cut a number of educational programs, staff positions, athletics and activities prior to the 2023-2024 school year.
+The loss of local dollars would result in larger class sizes and fewer educational and extracurricular experiences for students.

 What is the difference between a school levy and a school bond?